-Screening for common genetic disorders should be offered to everyone, regardless of age or ethnic background.
+Genetic carrier screening for common genetic disorders should be offered to everyone, regardless of age or ethnic background.
 Examples of common genetic disorders that screening is generally offered for include cystic fibrosis and spinal muscular atrophy.

-Carrier screening is always your choice, and a genetic counselor can help you examine the risks, benefits, and limitations of whether or not to move forward with genetic carrier screening.
+Genetic carrier screening is always your choice, and a genetic counselor can help you examine the risks, benefits, and limitations of whether or not to move forward with genetic carrier screening.

 Click below to read more about: